-Installing a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you may expect, it won’t work correctly or at all if you see an error code show up.
-The precise error code provides useful information about the underlying problem, something a professional technician can use to present solutions that much faster.
+Using a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you might expect, it won’t work well or at all if you see an error code on the display.
+The specific error code offers useful information about the underlying problem, something a professional technician can use to offer solutions that much sooner.

-Listed below are seven of the most likely error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code on top of how you can fix it and the estimated cost to do so.
-Don’t forget that while the investment will ultimately hinge on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific components needed to complete repairs.
+Let’s consider seven of the most frequent error codes you could encounter on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can fix it and the projected cost to do so.
+Remember that while the investment will ultimately be dependent on the specific Nest model, you can count on paying around $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components required to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the problem is fixed.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll disconnect the power and gradually check each wire, ensuring they are fully placed into the connector with the correct amount of uncovered copper.
-When they find the malfunctioning connector, it can be replaced for a new one.
+They’ll disconnect the power and gradually check each wire, ensuring they are fully attached into the connector with the correct amount of exposed copper.
+After they locate the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-Presuming the breakers are on, you can inspect a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is severely hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+Assuming the breakers are on, you can check a few other places before consulting a professional technician.

-As this error can deplete your thermostat’s battery, the first step might be restoring enough power to figure out if this specific error code is what you’re facing.
-You can detach the thermostat from its base and supply power by using a USB cable.
-In the event it displays error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will likely be best to get in touch with a pro.
+Because this error can drain your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and provide power through a USB cable.
+If it displays error code 195, you should continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

 Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-A technician will meticulously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+The technician should meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it may still stop you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Even though this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 be displayed.
+During installation of a Nest Power Connector, you may notice error code E297 be displayed.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is sent through the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off as soon as you can.
-You can then contact a professional technician with the appropriate experience diagnosing and fixing electrical issues.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is sent through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s recommended to switch the power off as soon as possible.
+You can then contact a professional technician with the proper experience detecting and solving electrical damage.

 e73 – Critical

-This will sometimes be as easy as the breaker being shut off, but it could also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s a good idea to get in touch with a local professional.
+This may be as easy as the breaker being turned off, but it can also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s best to get in touch with a local professional.